 Click Choose file, select the file you want to import, then click Import CSV or OFX File.

 The next screen displays a preview of the data that is going to be imported.
 At this stage no actual data has been imported.
 Note the CSV Header column - this can be helpful to ensure the incoming data is matched correctly to the data fields within the Giving module.
 Use the drop-down field selector under Import As to ensure each column in your import file is assigned correctly.
-Once you ate satisfied, select Import All Records to complete the import.
+Once you are satisfied, select Import All Records to complete the import.

-After import the screen displays all of the items of income (Credit transactions) from your bank statement import (Debit transactions, i.e. expenditure, are disregarded).
-Some income entries may not be donations - note the drop-down menu next to the Amount - simply switch from Save to Delete, which will ignore all the non-donation items when the imported list is processed.
+After import, the screen displays all the items of income (Credit transactions) from your bank statement import (Debit transactions, i.e. expenditure, are disregarded).
+Some income entries may not be donations; note the drop-down menu next to the Amount - simply switch from Save to Delete, which will ignore all the non-donation items when the imported list is processed.

 Selecting Add giver will open the Add giver window (shown below).
-Here you have the option to select to link the new giver to an existing contact In the Address Book - searching for a contact using the drop-down Contact List (this will create a new giver profile from the Address Book contact, and auto-link the giver profile to that contact), or...
+Here, you have the option to select to link the new giver to an existing contact In the Address Book, by searching for the contact using the drop-down Contact List (this will create a new giver profile from the Address Book contact and auto-link the giver profile to that contact), or...